AU-BCE-EE/guidance-GitHub/README.md

 ![image](https://user-images.githubusercontent.com/35272876/198268474-33f59ddc-42a2-47e1-a35c-96fd2bc57369.png)

 To change the name of your local folder that stores your repo files (not necessary, but probably smart), the easiest option seems to be to simply delete the local directory used by Git and clone the repo from GitHub again.

+# Removing all traces of a file (purging)
+Sometimes we make a mistake and include a file with sensitive information.
+Even if it is removed in a following commit, the file can be found within the commit history.
+Follow the instructions here to completely remove it: <https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/removing-sensitive-data-from-a-repository>